 Sometimes kids read slowly because they make a lot of mistakes reading individual words.
 When they realize that what they’re reading doesn’t make sense, they go back and re-read the words.
 That takes time, and it can also impact how well they understand what they’re reading.

-Reading texts that are too hard can slow kids down.
+Reading texts that are too difficult can discourage kids and slow them down.
 Kids need material at the

 right reading level for them